-Xyntha® Antihemophilic Factor (Recombinant), Plasma/Albumin-Free is indicated for the control and prevention of bleeding episodes in patients with hemophilia A (congenital factor VIII deficiency or classic hemophilia) and for surgical prophylaxis in patients with hemophilia A.
+XYNTHA® Antihemophilic Factor (Recombinant) is indicated in adults and children for the control and prevention of bleeding episodes in patients with hemophilia A (congenital factor VIII deficiency or classic hemophilia) and for the prevention of bleeding during surgery in patients with hemophilia A.

-XYNTHA does not contain von Willebrand factor and, therefore, is not indicated in von Willebrand's disease.
+XYNTHA does not contain von Willebrand factor and, therefore, is not indicated for von Willebrand's disease.